n4demo/learn-to-containerise/docker-apps/linux/ubuntu/readme.txt

-# This exercise shows how to containerise a very simple bit of code that runs in Ubuntu Linux.
+# This first exercise shows how to containerise a very simple bit of code that runs in Ubuntu Linux.

 # ** Important - VS code folder on LHS must be set to UBUNTU and set your name in the image below!!! ******************